jina-ai/jina/README.md

     asyncio.run(concurrent_main())
 ```

-`AsyncFlow` is very useful when using Jina inside the Jupyter Notebook.
+`AsyncFlow` is very useful when using Jina inside a Jupyter Notebook.
 As Jupyter/ipython already manages an eventloop and thanks to [`autoawait`](https://ipython.readthedocs.io/en/stable/interactive/autoawait.html), `AsyncFlow` can run out-of-the-box in Jupyter.

 That's all you need to know for understanding the magic behind `hello-world`.
-Now let's dive into it!
+Now let's dive deeper into it!

 ---